 Do you need to feed your kitten organic food?
-Before we answer this question, let’s take a look at what a kitten needs in terms of nutrition and what the market has to offer regarding organic kitten food.
+Before we answer this question, let’s take a look at what a kitten needs in terms of nutrition and what the market has to offer regarding organic cat food.

 Kittens are tiny creatures undergoing rapid physiological development.
-Thus, it’s vital for them to get the necessary macros as kitten’s nutrition can make or break its health as it matures.
+Thus, it’s vital for them to get the necessary macros as a kitten’s nutrition can make or break its health as it matures.

-While for the first month the kitten will feed mostly on its mother’s milk, about after four weeks after being born, your little pal will begin to wean – give up mother’s milk and look for other sources of nutrition.
+While for the first month, the kitten will feed mostly on its mother’s milk, about after four weeks after being born, your little pal will begin to wean – give up mother’s milk and look for other sources of nutrition.
 Before this happens, you need to be ready to step in.
-If you are about to get a kitten, buy some high quality, protein-rich food formulated for kittens.
+If you are about to get a kitten, buy some high-quality, protein-rich food formulated for kittens.

 While all macros matter, it is the protein content that is of utmost importance.
 Protein is a building component of muscles and bones and plays an important function in brain development.

 Regarding food form, wet is better than dry.
 It provides more water and is easy on the kitten’s tiny baby teeth.
 Nevertheless, you should also keep a bowl of dry food because your kitten will likely eat quite often.
-Do not forget to also keep a bowl of fresh water.
+Do not forget to also keep a bowl of freshwater.